 They were not allowed to “loiter” in white neighbourhoods.
 They were not allowed to gather anywhere in groups for that matter, not even in the townships.
 They had to “koop and loop” (shop and leave).

-The uprisings and democratic movements around the country in response to the tightening grip of the apartheid government were gathering momentum.
+The uprisings and democratic movements around South Africa in response to the tightening grip of the apartheid government were gathering momentum.
 Simon attended a peaceful gathering where people were being updated on news of the latest boycotts.
 The police arrived and gave the crowd five seconds to disperse.
 Senior meeting members tried to reason with the police who responded by counting down from five.
 Unable to disperse in time, twelve people were fatally wounded including Simon’s 17-year old cousin who died on the spot.

 “There was no hope,” he says.
 “No one to protect us.
 Sometimes when we prayed together or sang freedom songs it was painful and we just cried.”
 Simon wanted to join the movement like the rest of his soccer friends.
 He wanted to do something, to be someone.
 He was recruited by the ANC in Johannesburg and almost left for Lusaka.
 Not knowing of Simon’s recruitment, but worried about the increasing unrest, Simon’s father arrived and took him to the Ciskei so that he could focus on his studies.
 Of his friends that were recruited, none survived.
 They died in service of the cause.